w3c/gpc/explainer.md

 Generally website developers should consider GPC signals to be identical to a user flipping the opt out switch on their website and take action accordingly.

-### 6.4 Consent to Track Notwithstanding a Universal GPC Signal
+### 6.4 Consent to Disregard a Universal GPC Signal

 A do-not-sell-or-share preference is when a person generally requests of all website publishers that their data "not be sold or shared.”
 However, it is possible that a particular publisher would seek to enter into a separate agreement with a user permitting that publisher to sell or share the user’s data notwithstanding the general preference.
 The GPC spec does not provide for a mechanism or syntax to negotiate or indicate such an exception, so any user consent to tracking would be communicated apart from the GPC signal.